psychemedia/finn-resources/src/irish-legends-finn-oisin.md

 https://archive.org/details/bub_gb_dE7pMtIozskC
-FORAS FEASA AR EIRINN DO REIR AN ATHAR, SEATHRUN CEITING, OLLAMH RE DIADHACHTA.THE HISTORY OF IRELAND, FROM THE GAELIEST PERIOD TO THE ENGLISH INVASION. by JOHN O'MAHONY
+FORAS FEASA AR EIRINN DO REIR AN ATHAR, SEATHRUN CEITING, OLLAMH RE DIADHACHTA.
+THE HISTORY OF IRELAND, FROM THE GAELIEST PERIOD TO THE ENGLISH INVASION. by JOHN O'MAHONY
 Publication date 1866